 Veteran Service Officer (VSO):

-Diagnosis Code Lookup:
+VA Diagnosis Code/Issue Lookup:

-What is a NEXUS Letter?
+What is a VA NEXUS Letter?

 Two Types of VA Claims:

-Standard Claim Process:
+VA Standard Claim Process:

 VA Presumptive Conditions Information:

-Primary and Secondary Disability Ratings:
+VA Primary and Secondary Disability Ratings:

 Filing a Supplemental Claim Requesting the Impairment/Illness/Issue to be Considered a Secondary Disability Rating after Initially Filing the Impairment/Illness/Issue as a Primary Disability Rating and Being Denied: